-VULNERABILITY OF FINANCIAL INSTITUTIONS ENGAGED IN INSURANCE BUSINESS TO MONEY LAUNDERING
+VULNERABILITY OF SECURITIES INDUSTRY PARTICIPANTS TO MONEY LAUNDERING stage.
+Equally, however, it is emphasized that there are also many crimes where cash is not involved.

-- Efforts to combat money laundering largely focus on those points in the process where the launderer's activities are more susceptible to recognition and have, therefore, to a large extent concentrated on the deposit taking procedures of financial institutions; i.e., the placement stage.
-Equally, however, it is emphasised that there are also many crimes (particularly the more sophisticated ones) where cash is not involved. - Although it may not appear obvious that insurance products might be used for money laundering purposes, vigilance is necessary throughout the financial system to ensure that non-traditional financial services products are not exploited. - Insurance service providers who deal directly with the public may be used at the initial placement stage of money laundering, particularly if they receive cash.
-Premiums on insurance policies may be paid in cash, with the policy subsequently being cancelled in order to get a return of premium, or an insured event may occur resulting in a claim being paid out. - Lump sum investments in liquid products are clearly most vulnerable to use by money launderers, particularly where they are of high value.
-Payment in cash is likely to merit further investigation, particularly where it cannot be supported by evidence of a cash-based business as the source of funds. - Financial institutions involved in insurance business should therefore keep transaction records that are comprehensive enough to establish an audit trail.
+Efforts to combat money laundering largely focus on those points in the process where the launderer's activities are more susceptible to recognition and have therefore to a large extent concentrated on the deposit taking procedures of financial institutions, i.e., the placement

+- 11 Cash settlement of investment transactions is sufficiently rare to attract immediate attention.
+Therefore investment businesses are less likely than banks to be at risk during the initial placement stage.
+However, bearer securities delivered other than through an established clearing system should merit special attention. - Investment businesses are more likely to find themselves being used at the layering and integration stages of money laundering.
+The liquidity of many investment products particularly attracts sophisticated money launderers, since it allows them quickly and easily to move their money from one product to another, mixing lawful and illicit proceeds and integrating them into the legitimate economy.
+Investment businesses are also able to transfer monies across borders quickly and efficiently.
+Complex and sophisticated new investment products that are constantly being introduced, and the lack of order in emerging markets, offer considerable potential to the money launderer.
+Hence, procedures and records maintained by investment businesses constitute an important audit trail and play an important part in combating money laundering. - Although it may not appear obvious that retail investment products might be used for money laundering purposes, vigilance is necessary throughout the financial system to ensure that non-traditional banking products and services are not exploited. - Intermediaries and product providers who deal direct with the public may be used at the initial placement stage of money laundering, particularly if they receive cash.
+Retail investment products are, however, more likely to be used at the layering and integration stages. - Lump sum investments in liquid products are clearly most vulnerable to use by money launderers, particularly where they are of high value.
+Payment in cash is likely to merit further investigation, particularly where it cannot be supported by evidence of a cash-based business as the source of funds.